Fighting Prostate Cancer

 • To push forward the boundaries of knowledge about prostate cancer by initiating a world class programme of research

-• Having co-funded the building of a world-class model NHS Stokes Centre for Urology at the Royal Surrey County Hospital, to ensure the Centre attracts high calibre specialists and technicians and has the most advanced equipment
+• Having co-funded the building of a world-class model NHS Stokes Centre for Urology at the Royal Surrey County Hospital, to ensure the Centre attracts high calibre specialists and technicians and has the most advanced equipment, and to improve access to the PSA blood test via the innovative ManVan.

 Meet Our Ambassadors